Marie-Joseph Charles des Acres de L'Aigle

 Marie-Joseph Charles des Acres de L'Aigle (7 November 1875 – 11 September 1935) was a French politician.
 He served as the mayor of Rethondes from 1908 to 1935.
 He also served as a member of the Chamber of Deputies from 1932 to 1935, representing Oise.

-He was a direct descendant of the French King Louis XV through the monarch's illegitimate son Charles de Vintimille du Luc.
+He was a direct descendant of the King Louis XV through the monarch's illegitimate son Charles de Vintimille du Luc.